 Proper ice maker installation will help you avoid a microclimate and ensure that your machine can efficiently disperse heat into the surrounding environment.

 The first thing to determine is where your ice machines vents are on the unit.
 Ventilation differs depending on the make and model of your ice maker.
 Most ice machines have front-to-back ventilation, meaning air is pulled in from the front of the unit and emitted out the back.
 Many Manitowoc ice machines have their air vents on the side.

-When installing an ice maker, the vents must have enough clearance for hot air to escape.
+During the ice machine installation, the vents must have enough clearance for hot air to escape.
 We recommend ice machines have a foot and a half of clearance on all sides of the machine (including the ceiling).
 If you have limited space, at least make sure your ice machine’s vents have enough clearance.
 For instance, if you have an ice maker with front-to-back ventilation, you need to provide one and a half feet of space in the back of your machine.

 Don’t Use Your Ice Machine as a Table

 Once you find that perfect spot with enough space for your ice maker, you still need to make sure employees don’t block the vents by placing objects on the machine.
 Here at Easy Ice, we’ve seen some businesses use their ice machine as additional shelving.
 Don’t do this!

 Objects like boxes or containers can limit airflow just as much as a wall or ceiling.
 Clutter belongs in a closet or pantry, not on your ice machine.